LemonFountainPerson/The-Lemon-Engine/Documentation.md

 	// ...
 ```

 To add a new particle, only three or four additions are required.
-(Other than the sprites added to the objects folder.)
+(Other than the sprites added to the objects folder,
+and any animations necessary to the spriteSet.)

 First, its identifier should be added to the ParticleType enum.